 Belgian brewers are often famed for their long-standing tradition with brewing heavy beers.
 In fact, it wasn’t long ago that they adopted the Bock beer tradition.
 La Chouffe was probably the first: Chouffe Bock is now a classic, while Barbar Bok (Brasserie Lefebvre), Maneblusser Bok (Het Anker) and Brugse Bok (De Halve Maan) are more recent.
 All these beers have been specially developed for the Dutch market: you rarely find them in their own country.

 Since the Dutch Bock beer does not have to comply with many rules (it only needs to have more than 15 degrees Plato) the Belgian brewers did not find it difficult to reproduce.
 Instead they can, jokingly, put 'Bock' on most of their beers.
 But just like with Tripel (such a poorly described style) you recognise a Bock beer immediately when you put it to your mouth.
 If Duvel ever wants to promote his beer as 'Bock beer' then that is allowed - but nobody will believe it!

-When a beer is so popular it is natural to wonder what the most delicious one is.
+When a beer is so popular it is natural to wonder what the best one is.
 A public jury of beer lovers awards the most delicious Bock beer an event towards the end of October.
-This year it is held, 19th October 2019.